• Skip to primary navigation

 • A square piece of thin cloth (similar to a muslin cloth where the thread count is not too close).
 Organza material is fine too, and so is linen.

-• Elastic bands – to tie the pouch together
+• Elastic bands or rubber bands - to tie the pouch together

 • An empty container – to store the dusting pouch

-• And then, slowly gather the sides and edges of the cloth, starting from one side.
+And then, slowly gather the sides and edges of the cloth, starting from one side (image 2).

-• Continue gathering until all the sides and edges come together.
+Continue gathering until all the sides and edges come together (image 3).

-• Hold them together and secure them in place by tying an elastic band around them tightly.
-Make sure there is no gap left out.
+Hold the edges together and secure them in place by tying an elastic band around them tightly.
+Make sure there is no gap left out (image 4).

-And that is pretty much the steps for making your own fondant dusting bag.
+And that is pretty much the steps for making your own fondant dusting pouch.

-• To use the dusting bag, simply tap it onto your work space and you will see a light dust of icing sugar on your work space.
+To use the dusting pouch, simply tap it onto your work space and you will see a light dust of powdered sugar on your work space.

-• The good thing about this bag is that you can store and use it for many fondant projects.
+The good thing about this pouch is that you can store and use it for many fondant projects.
 There is no need to make a new one every time you work with fondant.
-When you feel like the icing sugar or cornstarch is getting lesser and lesser, simply untie the elastic band and refill the sugar or cornstarch.
+When you feel like the powdered sugar is finishing, simply untie the elastic bands and refill the sugar.

 How to Store the Dusting Pouch

-• To store the fondant dusting bag, just place it in a clean and dry container.
+To store the fondant dusting pouch, just place it in a clean and dry container.
+That way, you can contain any sugar dust within the container.

 Reader Interactions